Suzie In the Garden, Electra. A Poem, Hurikan: Three Animation Shorts From MAUR film

-"Zuzy in the Garden", Vandas mentions, "was a matter of heart for Lucie Sunková, and the narrative combined with Lucie’s oil paintings is a tender and delicate thing'.
-Based on the novel by Jana Šrámková, the 10-minute, glass-painting animation short has the blonde girl Zuzy visiting an allotment colony of gardens outside her house; Zuzy finds her way among a game of noughts and crosses.
+"Suzie in the Garden", Vandas mentions, "was a matter of heart for Lucie Sunková, and the narrative combined with Lucie’s oil paintings is a tender and delicate thing'.
+Based on the novel by Jana Šrámková, the 13-minute, glass-painting animation short has the blonde girl Suzie visiting an allotment colony of gardens outside her house; Suzie finds her way among a game of noughts and crosses.

 Lucie Sunková is the lead Czech animator behind another MAUR film co-production, The Crossing by Florence Miailhe, produced by Les Films de l´Arlequine (more on the film here); she used her experience in her personal film as well.

 For animation, the word production is obviously a lengthy process, especially for painting on glass.
 "Lucie Sunková is dividing her time between her family and shooting" Vandas proceeds, "in a pace of animating four or five seconds per day in her attic studio".
 The pre-recorded voiceover, a tool for the ultimate animated film, features Žofie Hánová in the main role ('an incredible little girl').
-The lovable project should be finished in summer 2021.
+The lovable project is now (Jan 2022) finished.

 Daria Kashcheeva, the new star in the independent animation circuit, proceeds after her Oscar-nominated stop-motion Daughter (our film review) to another stop-motion/pixilated film, Electra.
 A Poem.